2024 Westmoreland tornado: Death and WARN Act

 One person, 58-year-old Ann Miller, was killed in her mobile home on North 4th Street by the tornado.
 Three others sustained injuries during the event.
 Tornado sirens in the town reportedly failed to sound.

 On February 6, 2025, Representatives Nick Langworthy and Sharice Davids introduced the Weather Alert Response and Notification Act (WARN Act).
 The act proposes that the Comptroller General of the United States conduct a study on the effectiveness of "emergency alerting systems in disseminating timely and relevant information", specifically on the effectiveness of the effectiveness of various platforms and social media sites, whether guidance and training exist for those issuing emergency alerts, and whether improvements could be made to outdoor siren systems.
 The act received bipartisan support, with 33 other representatives cosponsoring the bill.
 The bill is currently under discussion in the House Transportation Subcommittee on Economic Development, Public Buildings and Emergency Management.

+The act proposes that the Comptroller General of the United States conduct a study on the effectiveness of "emergency alerting systems in disseminating timely and relevant information", specifically on the effectiveness of the effectiveness of various platforms and social media sites, whether guidance and training exist for those issuing emergency alerts, and whether improvements could be made to outdoor siren systems.
+The bill is currently under discussion in the House Transportation Subcommittee on Economic Development, Public Buildings and Emergency Management.

 Other tornadoes

 Several other tornadoes occurred across the Great Plains region on April 30.